LaxarJS/laxar/docs/manuals/creating_themes.md

 Let's fix that by _overriding widget styles_ from the theme:
 Within the theme directory, create a directory `widgets`.
-For each widget, add a directory named after the widget (specifically, the `name` property of the `widget.json`), and within it a `css` subfolder.
+For each widget, add a directory named after the widget (specifically, the `name` property of the `widget.json`), and within it a `css` sub-folder.
 Here are some suggestions for a nicer look, to be put under `application/themes/darkly.theme/widgets/`:

 * _article-browser-widget_: `article-browser-widget/css/article-browser-widget.css`